IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/README.md

 - Click the circles to get the zip code and the probability.
 - Enter you url and api key where needed
 - Select a date
-- Select a number of ambulances to optimally position.
+- Select the number of ambulances to optimally position.

 The app will then be updated with the ambulances positions.